16BitS3G4l/MailChimpBulk/README.md

 5. Start testing it out!

 ## Feedback
 If you're facing any issues with the program, I'd be glad to help.
 Just submit a issue and I'll get back to you on the specific subject matter.
+I've created templates with common details that are necessary in order to debug, etc. You can view them here: [view issue templates](https://github.com/dev-segal/mailchimp-bulk-preview/issues/new/choose)